9ntonio/OmneSoft/README.md

 - Test with error simulation enabled
 - Use built-in validation functions for ARIA structure
 - Use client-side data filtering for custom filtering in Community Edition
+- Implement custom cell renderers for professional data presentation
+- Use `this.eGui.style.cssText = 'styles...'` in cell renderers for complete CSS independence and maximum reliability
+- Avoid CSS classes in cell renderers to prevent external stylesheet dependencies
+- Use strategic column pinning for improved user experience
 - Implement proper cleanup for custom UI components and event handlers
 - Avoid Enterprise-only features when using Community Edition